kline7/postgresql_example/README.md

-this is an example for a simple postgre program
+This is an example for a simple postgre program that uses libpq-fe.h.
+It manipulates an existing database.